-- If you're developing apps with the Eclipse IDE, we offer a free plugin called the Android Developer Tools (ADT) to speed up your development and debugging.
-Certain code within the ADT plugin and other packages available from the SDK Manager require that you agree to terms and conditions for use, reproduction and distribution upon installation.
+- Android Studio and other packages available from the SDK manager require that you agree to terms and conditions for use, reproduction and distribution upon installation.

 - Google Play

-- The Android Maps APIs are a collection of services (including, but not limited to, the MapView and MapActivity classes) that allow you to include maps, geocoding, geolocation, and other content from Google and its content providers in your Android apps.
-If you want to develop an Android app that displays Google Maps data, you must agree to the terms of service, register, and get an API Key.
-Registration is free.
+to include maps, geocoding, geolocation, and other content from Google and its content providers in your Android apps.
+If you want to develop an Android app that makes use of this API you must agree to the terms of service and obtain an API Key.

 - Android Cloud to Device Messaging